How much does TSA PreCheck® cost?

 TSA PreCheck Application Process

-To apply for TSA PreCheck, you must first complete the online application on the TSA website.
-This is a short application that asks for basic information such as your full name, birth date, gender and contact information.
+To apply for TSA PreCheck, you must first complete the online application on the TSA website and provide basic information such as your full name, birth date, gender and contact information.

-Once you complete the online portion, you must schedule an in-person appointment at an enrollment center.
+Once you complete the online application, you must schedule an in-person appointment at an enrollment center.
 At that appointment you will be fingerprinted and will have to present identification documents.
 This is also when you pay your fee.
-Fees can be paid with a credit card, debit card, company check, money order or certified/cashier's check.
-It's possible your application will be approved within a handful of business days, but you can always check on your status online.
+Fees may be paid with a credit card, debit card, company check, money order or certified/cashier's check.
+It's possible your application will be approved within a few business days, but you can always check on your status online.

 Reimbursement for TSA PreCheck

-While there's no outright way for most people to avoid paying a fee, there could be a way to be reimbursed for it.
-Some travel credit cards, such as the Chase Sapphire Reserve®, offer a statement credit every four years as reimbursement for the application fee charged to your card.
+While there's no outright way for most people to avoid paying the application fee, some cardmembers may be reimbursed for it.
+Some travel credit cards, such as the Chase Sapphire Reserve® and Sapphire Preferred® cards, offer a statement credit every 4 years as reimbursement for the application fee charged to your card.
 Of note, these cards usually have an annual fee.

 In summary

-If you're looking for a smoother way through airport security, you may find the cost for TSA PreCheck well worth it.
-But before you head to your enrollment appointment, be sure to check your credit card benefits.
+If you're looking for a smoother way through airport security, you may find the cost for TSA PreCheck worth it.
+But before you head to your enrollment appointment, check your credit card benefits.